tokeron/telegram_bot_101/README.md

 # telegram_bot_101

-This tutorial is a qiuck start to develop a telegram bot.\n All the tools in this tutorial are free of charge, including the cloud service and the database.\n Fisrt I will describe the envirement\n
+This tutorial is a qiuck start to develop a telegram bot.
+All the tools in this tutorial are free of charge, including the cloud service and the database.
+Fisrt I will describe the envirement
 For the envirement we will be using:
 - Telegram API for the front end.
 - Google script to develop the code and publish it to the web. (using JavaScript)
 - Google sheets ad a database.